secureCodeBox/secureCodeBox/scanners/git-repo-scanner/README.md

 For type GitLab you can use the following options:
 - `--url`: The url of the GitLab server.
 - `--access-token`: Your personal GitLab access token.
-- `--group`: A specific GitLab group id you want to san, including subgroups.
+- `--group`: A specific GitLab group id you want to scan, including subgroups.
 - `--ignore-groups`: A list of GitLab group ids you want to ignore
 - `--ignore-repos`: A list of GitLab project ids you want to ignore
 - `--obey-rate-limit`: True to obey the rate limit of the GitLab server (default), otherwise False
-- `--activity-since-duration`: Return git repo findings with repo activity (e.g. commits) more recent than a specific date expresed by an duration (now + duration).
-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as '1h' or '2h45m'.
+- `--activity-since-duration`: Return git repo findings with repo activity (e.g. commits) more recent than a specific date expressed by a duration (now - duration).
+A duration string is a possibly signed sequence of decimal numbers, each with an optional fraction and a unit suffix, such as '1h' or '2h45m'.
 Valid time units are 'm', 'h', 'd', 'w'.
-- `--activity-until-duration`: Return git repo findings with repo activity (e.g. commits) older than a specific date expresed by an duration (now + duration).
-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as '1h' or '2h45m'.
-Valid time units are 'm', 'h', 'd', 'w'.
+- `--activity-until-duration`: Return git repo findings with repo activity (e.g. commits) older than a specific date expressed by a duration (now - duration).
+A duration string is a possibly signed sequence of decimal numbers, each with an optional fraction and a unit suffix, such as '1h' or '2h45m'.
+Valid time units are 'm ', 'h', 'd', 'w'.

 For gitlab the url and the access token is mandatory.
 If you don't provide a specific group id all projects on the gitlab server are going to be discovered.